What is ATEX?

 The guideline 1999/92/EG or ATEX137, applies to workplaces in potentially explosive environments.
 Therefore, an employer must take certain measures in order to adapt to the atex directives.

-taking zoning into account.
+For example, taking zoning into account.
 Zoning is the classification of a potentially explosive environment in danger gradations: the ATEX zones.
 In the Netherlands, home of Atexindustries headquarters, this guideline is incorporated into the Working Conditions legislation.

 ATEX 95 & ATEX 114 (2014/34/EU)